gunjan2713/CarRace3D/README.md

 - Created a series of waypoints for AI cars to follow the designated racing circuit automatically.

 #### Sound or FX
-- Integrated sound effects such as engine sounds and tire screeches to enhance the gaming experience.
+- Integrated sound effects such as engine sounds, tire screeches and game end sound to enhance the gaming experience.

 #### Main Menu
 - Main menu allows user to choose a car from two options: Red and Blue, and choose a track from two options: Circular and ZigZag.